Health checks for women over 60

 If you’re overweight and living with osteoarthritis of the hip or knee joints, you may be able to access the Osteoarthritis Healthy Weight for Life program.
 We’ve partnered with Prima Health Solutions to give eligible members+ free access to the program, designed to help people reduce the pain in their joints, improve their mobility or prepare for hip or knee surgery.

 The program aims to support HCF members who want to reduce the pain in their joints, improve their mobility or prepare for hip or knee surgery.
-It’s open to members who've held hospital cover that covers joint replacement surgery for two months, with a Body Mass Index (BMI) of 28 and higher, who have knee or hip osteoarthritis and are considering joint replacement surgery.
+It’s open to members who've held HCF hospital cover for at least 12 months and cover for joint replacement surgery for two months+, with a Body Mass Index (BMI) of 28 and higher, who have knee or hip osteoarthritis and are considering joint replacement surgery.

 How to test for osteoporosis